hargoniX/master/thesis/thesis.typ

 Proofs in Lean are done using the Curry-Howard correspondence: Given a type $P : "Prop"$, if we can construct an inhabitant of that type $h : P$, then $h$ is a proof of $P$.
 The main motivation for introducing $"Prop"$ as a separate concept is to allow for impredicativity and proof irrelevance.
-That is, we have $(forall x : A, P) : "Prop"$ and for any two inhabitants
+That is, we have $(forall x : A. P) : "Prop"$ and additionally for any two inhabitants
 $h_1, h_2 : P$ we get $h_1 = h_2$ by definition.
 Proof irrelevance is going to be of particular
 interest because it ensures that proof terms cannot be computationally relevant.
 This allows us to always erase proofs without changing the semantics of a Lean program.